Building TIC-80

 - For me it was

-- Add this folder to system path environment variables (see instructions here)
+- If the folder isn’t empty, add it to system path environment variables (see instructions here)

 - If this method fails, remove the folder from System Path, and follow MinGW option 2 (described below).